WHAT IS BITCOIN?

 Bitcoin uses peer-to-peer technology to operate with no central authority or banks; managing transactions and the issuing of bitcoin is carried out collectively by the network.
 Bitcoin is open-source; its design is public, nobody owns or controls Bitcoin and everyone can take part.
 Through many of its unique properties, Bitcoin allows exciting uses that could not be covered by any previous payment system.

-Bitcoin are sent easily through the Internet, without needing to trust any third party.
+Bitcoin is sent easily through the Internet, without needing to trust any third party.

 BITCOIN ON THE DARK WEB: